Indiana University

 Using Remote Desktop, you can access a computer from a remote location.
-To connect to a Windows computer from another Windows computer, see In Windows, how do I use Remote Desktop to access my remote computer?
-To connect to a Windows computer from a remote computer running Mac OS X, see below.
+To connect to a Windows computer from another Windows computer, see Connect to a Windows computer or server via RDP (Remote Desktop Protocol) To connect to a Windows computer from a remote computer running Mac OS X, see below.

 • Windows 7 Professional, Enterprise, or Ultimate